vorner/vorner.github.io/_posts/2018-06-28-signal-hook.md

 will), this talks about Unix signal handling.

-Long story short, I wasn't happy about the signal handling story in Rust and this is my attempt at improving it.
+Long story short, I wasn't happy about the signal handling story in Rust and this is my attempt at improving it with the [signal-hook] library.

 ## What is a signal?